 Samson SR850 Semi-Open-Back Studio Reference Headphones

 If you’re on a budget, you’ll be hard-pressed to find a pair of headphones that give you better bang for buck than the SR850.
-Even at $41.93, they still offer studio quality sound.
+Even at this low price, they still offer studio quality sound.
 Seriously.

 Will you find SR850s in your local high-budget recording studio?
 Probably not.
 But reviews show that not only are these great headphones, they’re loaded with the same features that other higher-priced headphones offer.
 Good deal.